 - Intra-Packet Time Stamp.
 (8 Bytes) indicates the time tag of the PCM minor frame.
 Not valid for Throughput Mode.
-First Long Word Bits and Second Long Word Bits indicate the following values: - o The 48-bit Relative Time Counter that corresponds to the first data bit of the minor frame with bits 31 to 16 in the second long word zero filled; or - O Absolute Time, if enabled by bit 6 in the Packet Flags (section 10.6.1.1.g).
-Time format corresponds to the time format indicated by bits 2 and 3 in the Packet Flags (section 10.6.1.1.g) and to the first data bit of the minor frame.

-Intra-Packet Data Header.

-- o 32-bit Alignment (32-bit Alignment Mode ONLY).
-Bits 31-16 are zero filled. - Lock Status (LOCKST).
-(Bits 15-12) indicates the lock status of the frame synchronizer for each minor frame. - Bits 15-14: Indicates Minor Frame Status.
+First Long Word Bits and Second Long Word Bits indicate the following values: - o The 48-bit Relative Time Counter that corresponds to the first data bit of the minor frame with bits 31 to 16 in the second long word zero filled; or - Absolute Time, if enabled by bit 6 in the Packet Flags (paragraph 10.6.1.1.g).
+Time format corresponds to the time format indicated by bits 2 and 3 in the Packet Flags (paragraph 10.6.1.1.g) and to the first data bit of the minor frame. - Intra-Packet Data Header. - o 32 Bit Alignment (32-Bit Alignment Mode ONLY).
+Bits 31-16 are zero filled. - o Lock Status (LOCKST). (bits 15-12) indicates the lock status of the frame synchronizer for each minor frame.

+Bits 15-14: Indicates Minor Frame Status.